carbon-language/carbon-lang/docs/design/variadics.md

 ordinary name and an each-name has no further effect, except to record the fact that this pack must have at least one element (and consequently `each args` must too).
-Note in particular that `Vector(⟬First, each Next⟭)` is considered to be fully expanded, and this it has a single scalar component, itself.
+Note in particular that `Vector(⟬First, each Next⟭)` is considered to be fully expanded, and thus it has a single scalar component, itself.

 A synthetic deduced parameter must satisfy the following requirements: